Strays (2023 film)

 Strays is a 2023 American comedy film directed by Josh Greenbaum and written by Dan Perrault.
-It follows an abandoned dog (voiced by Will Ferrell) who teams up with several strays (voiced by Jamie Foxx, Isla Fisher, and Randall Park) to get revenge on his abusive owner (Will Forte).
-The film also stars Harvey Guillén, Rob Riggle, Brett Gelman, Jamie Demetriou, Josh Gad, and Sofía Vergara.
+It follows an abandoned dog (voiced by Will Ferrell) who teams up with several strays (voiced by Jamie Foxx, Isla Fisher, and Randall Park) to take revenge on his abusive owner (Will Forte).
+The film additionally stars Harvey Guillén, Rob Riggle, Brett Gelman, Jamie Demetriou, Josh Gad and Sofía Vergara.
 Strays was theatrically released in the United States by Universal Pictures on August 18, 2023.
 It received mixed reviews from critics and grossed $36 million.

 Plot

-Reggie is a naive Border Terrier who lives with his abusive owner Doug, who only keeps him around to spite his ex-girlfriend.
-When Reggie inadvertently destroys Doug's bong, Doug makes several attempts to ditch Reggie, which Reggie views as a game.
-Losing track of Doug in the city three hours away, Reggie meets a street-wise dog named Bug who teaches him how to be a stray after he defends him from a Rottweiler and a Dobermann.
-After a night with Bug and his friends, an Australian Shepherd named Maggie and a therapy Great Dane named Hunter, Reggie finally realizes that Doug does not love him.
-He decides to get revenge by biting off Doug's penis, and the other strays accompany him for support.
-However, as Reggie has never been that far from Doug before, they are forced to rely on landmarks he saw, including a "large hamster ball" (a carnival ferris wheel), a "giant cone" (a hill), and "the Devil in the Sky" (a picture of a postman on a billboard).
+Reggie is a naive Border Terrier who lives with his abusive owner Doug, who recently makes several attempts to ditch him.
+Abandoned in the city three hours away, Reggie meets street-wise Boston Terrier Bug who teaches him how to be a stray after he defends him from a Rottweiler and Dobermann duo.
+After a night with Bug and his friends – Australian Shepherd Maggie and Elizabethan collar-wearing therapy Great Dane Hunter – Reggie realizes that Doug has always despised him; he decides to take revenge on him by biting off his penis and the other strays accompany him for support.
+However, as Reggie has never been that far from Doug before, they must rely on landmarks he saw, including a "large hamster wheel" (a carnival's ferris wheel), a "giant cone" (a hill) and "the Devil in the Sky" (an image of a postman on a billboard).

-During the journey, the group bonds as they get into several scuffles, culminating in capture by animal control after a hallucinogenic mushroom-induced high causes them to maul a family of rabbits, which they mistake for plushies.
-During their captivity, Bug admits that he was in a family of his own but was forced to escape when they tried to euthanize him after he bit the daughter (though he fails to see exactly what he did wrong).
-In an attempt to escape, the dogs plan to use Hunter's erect penis to hook the kennel keys but are unsuccessful.
-Then in another attempt to escape, Reggie suggests that every dog defecate on the floor at the same time so when the security guard opens the door, he will slip on the feces and fall down, which enables their escape.
+During the journey, the strays bond as they get into several scuffles, culminating in capture by animal control.
+Coming up with a plan to escape, Reggie suggests that every dog defecates on the floor so when the official opens the door, he will slip on the feces and fall down, which enables their escape.
 Reggie convinces himself that he is to blame for Doug treating him poorly.
-This causes Bug to urinate on Reggie's bandana in a fit of anger and Reggie leaves the other strays.
-Making their way back to the city, Bug, Maggie, and Hunter stumble upon the lost girl scout Riley Anderson, and alert a search and rescue worker to her location.
+This causes Bug to urinate on Reggie's bandana in a fit of rage and Reggie leaves the other strays.
+Making their way back to the city, Bug, Maggie and Hunter stumble upon lost girl scout Riley Anderson and alert a search and rescue worker to her location.